-We shuffled and split the generated dataset into training, validation and test set with ratio 0.8:0.1:0.1.
+The generated dataset was randomly shuffled and split into training, validation, and test sets with a ratio of 8:1:1.
 Experiments were conducted on sikubert, bert-ancient-chinese, roberta-classical-chinese-base-char and bert-base-japanese-char\footnote{\url{https://huggingface.co/tohoku-nlp/bert-base-japanese-char}}.
-On each pretrained language model, we trained classifiers to predict \textit{Kundoku} marks with 0, 1, 2, 3, 4 auxiliary classical Chinese NLP tasks incorporated.
+For each pretrained language model, we trained a classifier to predict \textit{Kundoku} marks with 0, 1, 2, 3, 4 auxiliary classical Chinese NLP tasks incorporated.
 This resulted in a total of 16 different model configurations for each base language model.
-To make sure three main tasks hold the top priority during training, we set the weights of main tasks and auxiliary tasks to be 0.8:0.2, 0.7:0.3 and 0.6:0.4 respectively, when there are one, two or more than three auxiliary tasks to be learned.
-We adopted the early stopping tactic during training.
-For more details about the training setting, see Appendix \ref{appendix1}.
+To ensure the main tasks remain the primary training objective, we adjusted the loss weights.
+We assigned main/auxiliary task weights of 8:2, 7:3, and 6:4 for configurations with one, two, and three or more auxiliary tasks, respectively.
+We adopted the early stopping strategy during training.
+For more details about the training setting, see Appendix~\ref{appendix1}.

-Figure \ref{fig3} shows the evaluation result on roberta-classical-chinese-base-char.
-Evaluation results on other models are in Appendix \ref{appendix2}.
-Overall, we observe that models based on pretrained classical Chinese models perform much better than models based on pretrained Japanese model.
-It emphasizes the significance of language knowledge acquired from pretraining on our tasks.
-By comparing performance of models with different sets of auxiliary tasks, we observe that all auxiliary tasks have more or less positive effects on the main tasks.
-Models based on sikubert, roberta-classical-chinese-base-char and bert-base-japanese-char achieve their best scores under many metrics when we introduce two auxiliary tasks in their training.
-However, when we include more auxiliary tasks, the overall performance of all models go down.
+Table~\ref{table2} presents the evaluation result for roberta-classical-chinese-base-char.
+Evaluation results for other models are available in Appendix~\ref{appendix5}.
+Overall, we observe that models based on pretrained classical Chinese models significantly outperform those models pretrained on Japanese.
+It emphasizes the significance of domain specific language knowledge acquired from pretraining.
+By comparing performance of models with auxiliary tasks configurations, we observe that Chinese NLP auxiliary tasks generally yield positive effects on the main tasks.
+Models based on sikubert, roberta-classical-chinese-base-char and bert-base-japanese-char achieve their best performance across many metrics with the inclusion of two auxiliary tasks.
+However, integrating additional auxiliary tasks leads to a decline in performance.
 We hypothesize that with more tasks introduced, the learning of main tasks is diluted.
-Models pay more attention to auxiliary tasks so that the main tasks are not well learned.
-With more auxiliary tasks included, the architecture of models gets deeper as well.
-Deeper architecture makes it hard for models to do optimization and loss propagation.
+The model optimization becomes biased towards auxiliary tasks.
+Furthermore, with more auxiliary tasks included, the architecture of models gets deeper as well.
+This increased depth may impede optimization and loss propagation.
 Finally, the training data of auxiliary tasks was generated by dependency parsers.
 The parsers may have hallucination and introduce noise into the training data.
 This may lead to performance degradation.